Will Canada's Real Estate Market Get Trumped?

 I think I speak for (almost) all Canadians when I say that Donald Trump's win came as a wee surprise.
 Now that the shock has worn off, just weeks before he takes office, Canadians everywhere are asking what this means for us.
 While the rumour mill churns, I'm left wondering what Trump's presidency means for Canada and our real estate market.
 Will Vancouver too, get trumped?

 As news of Trump's win echoed around the globe, the world's financial markets felt the rumble.
-An article in Forbes reported that Goldman Sachs' stock ballooned by 30%.
+An article in Forbes reported that Goldman Sachs' stock ballooned by 30 per cent.

 Since Trump's win, the U.S. dollar hit an 11-month peak.
 A report from Fortune held that according to economists, this is likely due to the possibility of "faster inflation and wider budget deficits, if president-elect Donald Trump should go on a U.S. spending spree..."
 In contrast to the buoyed U.S. buck, Mexico's peso took a beating like an emptied-out piñata.
 In Canada, our aptly named Loonie has been left trembling as Canada holds its breath to see if Trump's stance on free trade holds.
 If so, the Loonie could plunge even further below its counterpart.

-In contrast to the Canadian dollar, the mining sector saw shares of many companies rise in response to the former reality TV star's' promise of major infrastructure spending.
-As a result, the price of copper alone rose around 30%.
+In contrast to the Canadian dollar, the mining sector saw shares of many companies rise in response to the former reality TV star's promise of major infrastructure spending.
+As a result, the price of copper alone rose around 30 per cent.
 Relied upon heavily in infrastructure, the metal is used for electric cables that power cars, telecommunications, and manufacturing.

 MoneySense reported recently that Trump's win could have a positive outcome for home sellers in Canada.
 One possibility is that an increase in demand could come from those who decide to pack up and head north.
 This demand could buffer current housing prices, particularly if the U.S. dollar holds its current strength.
 But MoneySense also remarked that the GVA's new Foreign Buyer tax would likely negate any American interest.